Sugar 7 On-Site Sizing Guide

 Access to our JMeter testing framework and Sugar 7 scenarios is available to Sugar customers and partners through our Sugar Developer Tools program.
 Please sign up for access to the sugarcrm/performance Github repository.

 In order to determine optimal configurations and have the ability to test Sugar on different stacks and data sizes, we separated our testing into different profiles based on the total number of users.
-We built these profiles based, in part, on our experience in hosting Sugar On-Demand customers.
+We built these profiles based, in part, on our experience in hosting cloud customers.
 These test profiles were designed around uncustomized Sugar 7 instances for a solid performance baseline.

 For each profile, we started with a set number of total users.
 From that, we chose a peak concurrency of 25% for each profile which we used to reach an estimated number of requests per second (RPS) that the Sugar deployment would need to service for this given profile.
 Since RPS is the single biggest factor in performance, we label the profiles based on the number of concurrent users.